 Many high-end cameras these days record in AVCHD video format (Advanced Video Codec High Definition) for high-quality video.
 Work smoothly with AVCHD (or MTS) video files straight out of high-end cameras without having to transcode to a different format first.
 VEGAS Pro gives you a leg up on other NLEs with full support of AVCHD for improved editing performance.

-VEGAS Pro comes with the power of Sound Forge Pro 14 included.
-Access Sound Forge Pro seamlessly with a click from the timeline and return just as easily to VEGAS Pro when you’re done working.
-Leverage the incredibly powerful Sound Forge Pro workflow as an integral part of your VEGAS Pro project.
+VEGAS Pro comes with the power of SOUND FORGE Audio Studio included.
+Access SOUND FORGE Audio Studio seamlessly with a click from the timeline and return just as easily to VEGAS Pro when you’re done working.
+Leverage the incredibly powerful SOUND FORGE Audio Studio workflow as an integral part of your VEGAS Pro project.

 What's the difference between VEGAS Edit, VEGAS Pro and VEGAS Post?